 Yes!
 CMA is a new member of ACM (Association of Children’s Museums.
 CMA Members can now visit over 200 museums participating in the ACM Reciprocal Network and receive 50% off general admission for up to six (6) people.
 Learn more about CMA Membership here.

 Yes, CMA has a small store available at the front desk.
-You may also purchase gift certificates for a membership, WEE Arts Drop-in session, or family passes at the front desk or by contacting Jeary Payne at email@example.com.
+You may also purchase gift certificates for a membership, WEE Arts Drop-in session, or family passes at the front desk or by contacting Sean Gilfeather at firstname.lastname@example.org.